Enjoy free next day delivery on wallpaper & paint. T&Cs apply

 At Graham & Brown, we sell two of the most popular types of blinds: roller blinds and roman blinds.

 The difference between these blinds is the way in which they extend - roller blinds can be rolled and unrolled, whereas roman blinds fold upwards and downwards in pleats.
-They are also made from different fabrics: roller blind fabric is stiffer and has a blackout coating applied, and roman blinds are soft with an extra lining to make them blackout.
+They are also made from different fabrics.
+Roller blinds are made from Polyester which make them stiffer; they are available in Light Filtering and Blackout fabrics.
+Roman blinds are made from various materials and are available in a range of linings, including Blackout, Bonded, Lightweight and Satin.

 Both our roller blinds and roman blinds use a pulley mechanism, operated by a chain.